insfirst/learngit/readme.txt

-Git is a version control system.
+ait is a version control system.
+G
+fsfsdfdssfdfsfdfdsfds
+fdfsfdsfds
-Git is free software.
+it is free software.
 Git has a mutable index called stage.
 Git tracks changes of files.
 hahahahahah